brightonsbox/decode-signed-cookies/README.md

 # decode-signed-cookies

-A CLI tool for decoding signed cookies
+A CLI tool for decoding signed cookies.